 Common sites of involvement are liver alone (21%), liver plus lung (18%), lung alone (12%), and bone alone (14%).[3,9,10] Clinical presentation depends on the site of involvement, as follows:

-A WWTR1-CAMTA1 gene fusion has been found in a large percentage of patients; less commonly, a YAP1-TFE3 gene fusion has been reported.
-These fusions are not directly targetable with current medicines.
+A WWTR1-CAMTA1 gene fusion has been found in most patients.
+Less commonly, a YAP1-TFE3 gene fusion has been reported.
+These fusions are not directly targetable with current medications.
 Monoclonality has been described in multiple liver lesions, suggesting a metastatic process.

 Histologically, these lesions are characterized as epithelioid lesions arranged in nests, strands, and trabecular patterns, with infrequent vascular spaces.
 Features that may be associated with aggressive clinical behavior include cellular atypia, one or more mitoses per 10 high-power fields, an increased proportion of spindled cells, focal necrosis, and metaplastic bone formation.

 The number of pediatric patients reported in the literature is limited.

 Treatment options for epithelioid hemangioendothelioma include the following: